Stranger960/Skillbox_SearchEngine_cpp/README.md

 - *ConverterJSON* involves methods responsible for *config.json* and *requests.json* files reading
 and for writing processing results to *answres.json*.

-- *InvertedIndex* class uses data from text blocks (originally located in resources folder) and builds an inverted index from them.
+- *InvertedIndex* class methods use data from text blocks (originally located in resources folder) and build an inverted index from them.
 An inverted index is a data structure where, for each word in a collection of documents, the corresponding list contains all documents in the collection where that word occurs.
 After processing data are then stored in a map *freqDictionary* and are used later for text quick searches.